sploitec/srecon/README.md

 ## Features

+- Comprehensive subdomain discovery:
+  - Passive enumeration using subfinder
-- Subdomain enumeration
+  - Active enumeration using dnsx with wordlists
-- IP resolution
+- IP resolution and mapping
 - Port scanning
 - Basic vulnerability scanning
 - Results export to JSON and HTML